• Skip to main content

 A few dead celebrities that are commonly used are Marilyn Monroe, Elvis, Babe Ruth, James Dean, Vince Lombardi, and Humphrey Bogart.

-It’s important to note that if you plan to use photos of recognizable celebrities in an advertisement, you’ll want to first contact the appropriate representatives for permission.
+It’s important to note that if you use photos of recognizable celebrities in an advertisement, you’ll want to contact the appropriate representatives for permission.

 This is true even if you found the photo in the public domain.